 Unfortunately, so far Shopify Payments is only available in few countries: Australia, Canada, Germany, Hong Kong, Ireland, Japan, New Zealand, Singapore, Spain, United Kingdom, United States.

 PayPal is a payment service provider widely used by Shopify.
-There is an additional payment method called "Checkout with PayPal" button, which can be activated with any Shopify package.
-You can combine PayPal Express Checkout with Shopify Payments or third-party providers, and let your customers choose a preferred payment method.
+An additional payment method called the "Checkout with PayPal" button can be activated with any Shopify package.
+You can combine PayPal Express Checkout with Shopify Payments or third-party providers and let your customers choose a preferred payment method.

 Below are the most popular third-party payment gateways:

-We will look more closely at cryptocurrency payment providers for Shopify store in our next article.
+We will look more closely at cryptocurrency payment providers for the Shopify store in our next article.

-Some customers don’t want to use their credit card for online payment.
-You can set up another alternative payment solution - the manual payment method.
+Some customers don’t want to use their credit cards for online payment.
+Instead, you can set up another alternative payment solution - the manual payment method.
 Common types of manual payments include cash on delivery (COD), money orders, and bank transfers.
-If a customer chooses manual payment, his order gets marked as unpaid on the order page, and after receiving payment for this order, you mark it as paid and fulfill the order the same way you would do if it’d be an online payment.
+If a customer chooses manual payment, his order gets marked as unpaid on the order page, and after receiving payment for this order, you mark it as paid and fulfill the order the same way you would do if it’d be the online payment.

 Shopify platform allows you to choose from over 100 payment gateways, including its payment processor Shopify Payments.
-Priority factor of choosing a payment provider should be the location of your store and your customers.
-You can use more than one payment method, and let your customers decide how they want to pay – by credit card, offline or cryptocurrency.
+The priority factor of selecting a payment provider should be the location of your store and your customers.
+You can use more than one payment method and let your customers decide how they want to pay – by credit card, offline, or cryptocurrency.